Buying SaaS? Think twice about multi-year contracts

-In theory this is good for everyone – customers save money and vendors have contractually dependable cash.
-Of course, this assumes full utilization and accurate need projections in anticipation of growth.
-And, as we’ve seen with dozens of clients running hundreds of SaaS applications, these are rarely safe assumptions.
+In theory this is good for everyone – customers save money and vendors have a steady stream of income.
+Of course, this assumes that you are fully utilizing your SaaS and that your growth projections are accurate.
+However, as we’ve seen with dozens of clients running hundreds of SaaS applications, these are rarely safe assumptions.

-Evaluating the worthwhileness of multi-year contracts requires a clear view of license use.
-Actual savings can only be realized if licenses are fully utilized.
+Evaluating how worthwhile a multi-year contract would be requires a clear view of license use.
+You can only make actual savings if you optimize your licenses properly.

-Before signing off on multi-year contracts for SaaS tools, consider a few of the downsides associated with buying this way.
+Before signing off on multi-year SaaS contracts, consider some of the downsides of buying this way.

 1. No solution flexibility